Opinion | For the sake of the country, cancel the remaining debates

 Presidential debates test next to nothing that is germane to the performance of presidential duties.
 Biden’s ungraceful scrum with someone unhinged and uninformed was an event with no analogue in a well-managed presidency.

 Biden’s aging is a decisive consideration in his competition with Trump, whose reelection depends substantially on maintaining his support among the elderly.
 For the first time in Earth’s history, there are, globally, more people over 65 than under 5.
 In 2016, more than 1 million more U.S. votes were cast by people over 65 than by those 18 to 34.
-However, the elderly, the whitest age cohort and the most receptive to Trump, are a crumbling Republican foundation: In 1993, Florida became the first state in which deaths outnumbered births among whites; in 2018, that was the case in 26 states.
+However, the elderly, the Whitest age cohort and the most receptive to Trump, are a crumbling Republican foundation: In 1993, Florida became the first state in which deaths outnumbered births among Whites; in 2018, that was the case in 26 states.

 Hillary Clinton’s 2.1 percent margin of victory in the popular vote while losing in 2016 was larger than John Kennedy’s popular-vote margin (0.17 percent) while winning in 1960 and larger than Carter’s (2.07 percent) while winning in 1976.
 Since 2016, Trump, with malice toward all who were not components of his popular-vote minority, has shown an indifference to arithmetic that his supporters probably consider evidence of his manliness, as they consider his rancorousness.